Chandu-Sasidharan/caddy-edge-proxy/README.md

 # Caddy Edge Proxy

 Edge reverse proxy for projects hosted on the DigitalOcean droplet.
-Currently serves biobaumbauer prod and staging; more projects can be added by extending the Caddyfile.
+Currently serves biobaumbauer (prod + staging) and kakapo (prod); more projects can be added by extending the Caddyfile.

 ## What’s here